Frequently Asked Questions

-Activists are used to arrive on a new website and find an organization, with plenty of content and staff, actions and local chapters.
-We're not there yet and our purpose is not to compete with organizations like Greenpeace, Transparency, PETA, Amnesty International, but to literally bring them to the table and get them to make a commitment to responsibility too.
+Activists are used to arrive on a new website and expect an organization, with plenty of content and staff, actions and local chapters.
+We're not there yet and our purpose is not to compete with organizations like Greenpeace, Transparency, PETA, Amnesty International, but to literally bring them to the table and get them to make a commitment to responsibility as well.

-If we wish to see our institutions change and become accountable, compassionate and sustainable, we need to make them play as a team.
+If we wish to see all of our institutions become transparent, accountable, compassionate and sustainable, we need to make them play as a team.
 Now they aren't.
 They are competing against each other and activists are becoming increasingly frustrated.

 Why is it so significant to measure the commitments so predominantly?